TimVincii/Terrastorage/README.md

 * **Quick Stack To Nearby Storages** - Finds all nearby storages and performs the Quick Stack operation on each.

 ✳️ The sorting method for both **Sort Items** and **Sort Inventory** is controlled by a single configurable setting.

+⏺️ **Sort Inventory** can also be activated by hovering over a slot and pressing the sort inventory keybind (R by default, customizable in the controls menu).

 ✳️ By default, the **Quick Stack To Nearby Storages** feature only considers storages within the player's line of sight, this is configurable.